Chancellor

 Protocol and Required Form (PDF)

-Letter/Testimonial of Suitability for Visiting Clergy and Religious
+Letter of Suitability for Visiting Clergy and Religious

-Priests or deacons from outside of the Diocese of Tyler who will be engaging in public ministry in any parish, institution, or other parts of the diocese are required to obtain the prior permission of the bishop to undertake their ministry within the territory of the diocese.
-Permission will only be granted if satisfactory written confirmation is given to the chancery from the visiting priest’s or deacon’s own bishop or superior that he is a cleric in good standing and that there are no concerns, allegations or criminal convictions relating to any sexual misconduct with children or adults at risk.
-By particular law, this is required even if the priest or deacon is known to the pastor of the church he will be visiting in the Diocese of Tyler (c.
+Permission will only be granted if satisfactory written confirmation (Letter of Suitability) is given to the chancery from the visiting cleric’s own bishop or superior stating that he is in good canonical standing, that he is compliance with the training and background check requirements of the Charter for the Protection of Children and Young People, and that he is suitable for ministry with minors and vulnerable adults.
+By particular law, this is required even if the cleric is known to the pastor of the church he will be visiting in the Diocese of Tyler (c.
 903).

 The same permission is required of consecrated men and women religious, in which case the testimonial of suitability is to be provided from their religious superior or the bishop of the diocese in which they are currently engaged in ministry.